Chern classes from Morava K-theories to $p^n$-typical oriented theories

-Examples of $p^n$-typical theories include Morava K-theories $K(mn)^*$ for $m\ge 1$, Chow groups $\CH^*\ot\Zp$ and the universal $p^n$-typical theory $BP\{n\}^*$ whose ring of coefficients is a polynomial algebra $\Zp[v_n, v_{2n}, \ldots ]$.
-Following an analogy with K-theory $p^n$-typical theories might be called Morava-orientable even though we do not give a definition of Morava orientation.
+Examples of $p^n$-typical theories include Morava K-theories $\mathrm{K}(mn)^*_{int}$ for $m\ge 1$, Chow groups $\CH^*\ot\Zp$ and the universal $p^n$-typical theory $BP\{n\}^*$ whose ring of coefficients is a polynomial algebra $\Zp[v_n, v_{2n}, \ldots ]$.
+Following an analogy with K-theory $p^n$-typical theories might be called Morava-orientable even though we do not give any geometric definition of Morava orientation.

-We also provide some evidence that if the right notion of Morava-orientability exists, then the intersection of Morava-orientable theories with oriented theories is exactly the set of $p^n$-typical theories (see Appendix \ref{app:non-exist-op}).
-Nevertheless, questions of the existence of Morava-orientable but non-orientable theories and of finding a definition of Morava-oriented theories remain open.
+We also provide some circumstantial evidence that $p^n$-typical theories are precisely the Morava-oriented theories: if the right notion of Morava-orientability exists, then the intersection of Morava-orientable theories with oriented theories is exactly the set of $p^n$-typical theories (see Appendix \ref{app:non-exist-op}).
+Nevertheless, questions of the existence of Morava-orientable but non-orientable theories and of finding a correct and geometric definition of Morava-oriented theories remain open.